How to Buy Facebook Shares UK

 Want to buy Facebook shares in the UK?
 This US tech giant is one of the largest companies in the world and has long been flirting with a $1 trillion market cap.
 Even better, Facebook has aggressive plans for global growth.

 To invest in Facebook stock in the UK, all you need is a mobile stock app that offers trading on the US stock market.
-In this guide, we’ll highlight the top UK stock apps to buy Facebook shares and show you how to buy Facebook shares UK.
-We’ll also cover everything you need to know about why Facebook shares are a strong buy today.
+In this guide, we’ll highlight UK stock apps that offer Facebook shares and show you how to buy Facebook shares UK.

 In order to buy Facebook shares in the UK, you’ll need a UK stock app that offers trading on these shares.
 Facebook trades on the NASDAQ stock exchange in the US and is one of the largest companies in the world, so it’s easy to find a broker that carries this stock.